About the Mindset Quotient® Test

-The Mindset Quotient Test (also known as the MQ Test) provides valuable insight into key mindset traits.
-It quantifies eight basic mindset types that commonly correspond with different ways that human beings experience life.
-It provides a measure of a person’s knowledge, understanding, and skill in living according to time-tested success principles.
+The Mindset Quotient Test (also known as the MQ Test) provides valuable insight into key mindset skills.
+It provides a measure of a person’s knowledge, understanding, and application in living according to time-tested success principles.
 Its development is based on 20+ years of research and study in the fields of personal and business development.

-The primary purpose of the test is start a conversation, cause introspection, reveal potential blind spots, and encourage growth and learning in areas that can lead to improvements in your life experience.
+The purpose of the test is to start a conversation, cause introspection, reveal potential blind spots, encourage growth, and have some fun while learning how to improve your life!

 A secondary purpose is to provide a tool that helps organizations and teams identify the mental machinery occurring in their ranks, so they can communicate with and train their people more effectively, to the end that the organization may enjoy greater success as a whole.

 Q. Does the test measure a snapshot in time, or does it reveal thinking patterns?

 The test assesses patterns in thinking, regardless of the test-taker’s mood or outlook on that day.

 Q. Does the test focus on behavior or thinking?

 Q. How accurate are the test results?

 Since life itself brings a wide array of variables, we cannot guarantee 100% accuracy in the assessment, but the results can provide valuable insight both to the test-taker, and anyone else who is interested in the results.

 The way a person responds to this test offers measurable indicators for how he or she likely approaches other challenges in life, even when attempting to “game” the system.
 Since we cannot guarantee the test-taker will always respond truthfully, enough information is gathered through the various types of questions to allow for cross-checking and delivering feedback that has been proven to be both revealing, and thought-provoking.

 As a reminder: